 Neuropathology Research Laboratory

-Dr Willie Stewart – BSc, MBChb, PhD, DipFMS, FRCPath
+Prof Willie Stewart – MBChB, PhD, DipFMS, FRCPath, FRCP Edin

-Working with the unique and comprehensive Glasgow TBI Archive, Dr Stewart’s research describes the complex neuropathology of brain injury across a range of exposures and survivals, with particular reference to the link between TBI and neurodegenerative disease.
-Dr Stewart directs the FIELD study, which aims to describe lifelong health and dementia risk in former soccer, and is Co-PI on the multi-centre collaborative research program CONNECT-TBI.
+Working with the unique and comprehensive Glasgow TBI Archive, Prof Stewart’s research describes the complex neuropathology of brain injury across a range of exposures and survivals, with particular reference to the link between TBI and neurodegenerative disease.
+Prof Stewart directs the FIELD study, which aims to describe lifelong health and dementia risk in former soccer, and is Co-PI on the multi-centre collaborative research program CONNECT-TBI.

 Postdoctoral Research Assistant

 Emma started her PhD at the University of Glasgow in March 2018 and graduated in April 2022 as Dr Russell!
 Emma previously graduated from the University of Glasgow with a BSc (Hons) in Neuroscience, and an MSc in Stratified Medicine.
 The focus of her PhD research was to understand the influence traumatic brain injury (encountered during contact sport participation) has on the development of neurodegenerative disorders, such as dementia – as well as investigating the influence sport participation has on general lifelong health and wellbeing.
 Emma’s published papers for the FIELD study have attracted a huge amount of media attention (read more here), and continue to do so as she begins her work on FIELD:LONG (read more here).

 Emma has previously conducted research at the University of Glasgow and University College London in the field of bipolar affective disorder.

 Rebecca Hogben – BA